-Academic Program 🔶
+Academic Program/Schedules and Calendars 🔶

-View the Standards page for information on Requirements for the Degree of Doctor of Medicine, attendance and absences guidelines and more.
+View the Standards for information on Requirements for the Degree of Doctor of Medicine, attendance and absences guidelines and more.
 View the M.D.
-Curriculum page for information on the Foundational Sciences and Clinical curriculum, electives, tracks, dual degrees, grading, transcripts, and more.
+Curriculum page for information on the Foundational Sciences and Clinical Sciences curriculum, electives, pathways, dual degrees, grading, transcripts, and more.